pyeventsourcing/eventsourcing/docs/topics/domain.rst

 A "topic" in this library is a string formed from joining with a colon character (``':'``) the path to a Python module (e.g. ``'eventsourcing.domain'``) with the qualified name of an object in that module (e.g. ``'Aggregate.Created'``).
-For example ``'eventsourcing.domain:Aggregate.Created'`` describes the path to the library's :class:`~eventsourcing.domain.Aggregate.Created` class.
+For example ``'eventsourcing.domain:Aggregate.Created'`` is the topic of the library's :class:`~eventsourcing.domain.Aggregate.Created` class.
 The library's :mod:`~eventsourcing.utils` module contains the functions :func:`~eventsourcing.utils.resolve_topic` and :func:`~eventsourcing.utils.get_topic` which are used in the library to resolve